 In addition to installing products automatically, the FNE found multiple other problems with the way Oracle does business.
-These include:
+These included:

 - Oracle pushing cloud to resolve audits even when the customer did not want cloud